 In order to address these issues, security teams need a real-time data analytics platform that can handle cloud-scale, analyze data wherever it is, natively support streaming and batch analytics and, have collaborative, content development capabilities.
 And… if someone could make this entire system elastic to prevent hardware commits… now wouldn't that be cool!

-Below is the Databricks notebook to execute the analytics.
 You can use this notebook in the Databricks community edition or in your own Databricks deployment.
 There are lot of lines here but the high level flow is this:

 - Read passive DNS data from AWS S3 bucket